tsonika/cancer-manuals/docs/modules/metagenomics-module-tax/tax.md

 Change the Group field to "Source" and the profile level to "Level_6" (which corresponds to the genus level).
 Change the heading from "Multiple groups" to "Two groups".
 The statistical test to "Welch's t-test" and the multiple test correction to "Benjamini-Hochberg FDR"

 Change the plot type to "Bar plot".
+Look at the barplot for Prevotella and save it to a file.

-**Q5)** Look at the barplot for Prevotella and save it to a file.
+!!! note "Question"

-You can see how many genera are significant by clicking "Show only active features".
+    Can you see how many genera are significant by clicking "Show only active features"?

-### _Part 2: 16S analysis of whole genome shotgun sequencing_
+### Part 2: 16S analysis of whole genome shotgun sequencing

 ###Closed reference OTU picking of 16S ribosomal rRNA fragments selected from a shotgun data set
 ---